 Note: Installation on Windows 8.1 and earlier operating systems requires KB2999226.
 To install through Windows Update, make sure you install the latest recommended updates and patches from Microsoft Update before you install the Windows SDK.

 Not all tools are supported on earlier operating systems.

-The Windows 10 SDK exposes a number of exciting new APIs and platforms for developing your Universal Windows apps.
-Learn more about the new features in Windows 10, version 1607.
+The Windows 10 Creators Update SDK exposes a number of exciting new APIs and platforms for developing your Universal Windows apps.
+Learn more about the about the new features in Windows 10, version 1703.